Lecture Series

 AGNES CALLARD

-Neubauer Family Assistant Professor in Philosophy, University of Chicago
+Neubauer Family Assistant Professor in Philosophy

 “The Importance of Being Ashamed”